Arizona Real Estate Review Seeds of Wealth

 Arizona Real Estate Review

+All of the information here should be considered as frosting on the cake.
+If you are not familiar with the current conditions and want to get updated with our view, please contact us.
+The Arizona Real Estate Review will be updated from time to time.
 We can help by adding clarification to most real estate topics.
 If there is a need to be more specific, we will leave the frosting on the cake and dig deeper for a more substantial answer.
+We can even give you a personal Arizona Real Estate Review.

 So put your wallet away.
 We are here to coach with information way before transacting the "deal".
 It's what we live for.
 As independent brokers and business people we have seen a lot in the last 33 years.

 There is so much more under the frosting to know about.
 Each individual or corporation has separate needs and brings to a potential transaction hers, his or its own framework, creativity and dream.
 Lets expand the dream.
 Make it real.
 Many Arizona residents are entrepreneurs in their own right.
 We think that is very healthy for the long term economy in Arizona.
+The Arizona Real Estate Review is very important to adjust your thinking to a higher awareness of issues and time expense.

 Arizona still has approximately 6,000 to 8,000 people relocating here from other states and countries every month.
 (2008) Most are relocating to the Phoenix Metro area.
+While this is true, there are 2,000 to 4000 people vacating the state as well.

 Until recently, commercial financing has been fairly easily acquired.
 The commercial markets are finally feeling the pinch in the economy.
 This does not happen very often.
+In this Arizona Real Estate Review we feel the comeback will not find the commercial markets wanting for very long.

 In comparison with Arizona: New Mexico has lower priced property as does Texas.
 Lesser regional populations equal lesser demands on price.
 Colorado is very expensive.
 Utah and Nevada have strong spurts of growth but the increases in the "move to" population are not as constant generally as they seem to be in Arizona.
-Prices in Utah, Nevada, California and Colorado tend to be less enticing to a huge mobile population.
+Prices in Utah, Nevada, California and Colorado tend to be less enticing to a huge mobile population or investment.

-Arizona is looked at by many as a safer investment environment with greater residential potential for large and improved equity shifts.
-This can be deceptive to an investor because they see the safety but forget that they are dealing with Arizona timing, growth and location.
-This is not New York City or Orange County California.
-However, the risk of loss is smaller in Arizona to begin with because Prices, taxes and acquisition costs are smaller.
-It is not too rare to see investors hold on to their properties hoping it will make a come back like properties owned in Chicago or Denver.
 Timing in Arizona is as important as location.
 We like to play it as safe as is possible.
 If an increase in equity is available to make a difference, sell right away.
 Don't wait for the equity to max out.
-If a property has become a liability and the cost of retaining and maintaining the property is burdensome.
+If a property has become a liability and the cost of retaining and maintaining the property is burdensome...
 Sell at cost or below.
 You will save in the long run and live to re-invest again.

 In late 2004, 2005, and part of 2006 speculators started their investment with inflated appraisals, no equity and deferred interest (negative amortization) loans at occupancy.

 This has put incredible stress on our economy and to property owners in both residential and commercial markets.
-The short sale, and the lease option processes are becoming very popular.
+The short sale, and the lease option processes are very popular.

 The trends on a graph would indicate that overall real estate ownership always out performs stocks and other investments not tied to real estate especially, over time.
+But you can not trade real estate like stock and flip it when it moves up in value in short periods of time unless you buy at under, way under market.
+Even then it pays to know and get the Arizona Real Estate Review.

-In our Arizona Real Estate Review, If you bought a residential property in 2003 or earlier, many homes that were for sale at $155,000.00 to $185,000.00 for example, rose in equity in 2004 and 2005 to just over and just under $300,000.00.
+Contact us In our Arizona Real Estate Review, If you bought a residential property in 2003 or earlier, many homes that were for sale at $155,000.00 to $185,000.00 for example, rose in equity in 2004 and 2005 to just over and just under $300,000.00.
 A sample of those homes, if they are on the market in 2008, are selling still for near 200,000.00.
 So if in 2003 there was no equity upon the purchase, then the owners are still able to get out of the property and start over.
 Even though after the cost of sale there is little left to roll over into the next house.

 Commercial projects are completely at the mercy of their lenders and lines of credit in 2008.
 FDIC has come in and taken control of many of the banks in Arizona.
 The result is usually a freeze on fundings of payroll, infrastructure and future phases.
 This is the reality for now.
 Again, when the fence sitters are tired of holding their funds, Arizona will burst with activity.
 Metaphorically speaking, The current economic conditions are really just a weak dam holding back the inevitable waters of quenching relief.
 The dam is going to release eventually.
 Timing is the "dam-dest" thing.